PlasmaPy/PlasmaPy/README.md

 event [calendar].
 If you would like to join a PlasmaPy working group or even start a new one, please email us at [team@plasmapy.org]!

-### Plasma Hack Week

-A [hack week] is a mix of a hackathon and a summer school.
-Hack weeks provide an opportunity to learn from each other and code together.
-[Plasma Hack Week] was held virtually in the summers of 2021 and 2022, and we hope to hold this again in the future.
-If you would like to help organize a future Plasma Hack Week, please email [team@plasmapy.org].

 ## Community

 ### Matrix chat